FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/tracking-guide.md

 </ff-checkout-tracking>
 ```

+> Note
+>
-**NOTE:** the `<ff-checkout-tracking>` element relies on the FACT-Finder Record API.
-If this API is not supported by your FACT-Finder version, it won't work.
+> The `ff-checkout-tracking` element relies on the FACT-Finder Record API.
+> If this API is not supported by your FACT-Finder version, it won't work.

 To have the new element resolve the correct field for tracking on your detail page, you have to set the `fieldRoles` property manually (normally, the `fieldRoles` property is set by receiving a search response from a search request) like:

 ```html
 <script>
 document.addEventListener("ffReady", function (event) {